-Marketing teams lose momentum when content performs well on desktop but collapses on mobile.
-Real-world campaign wins evaporate if pages render slowly, CTAs shift off-screen, or readability drops on small devices.
+Marketing teams lose their momentum when content works well on desktop but fails on mobile.
+Real-world campaign successes disappear if pages load slowly, CTAs move off-screen, or readability declines on small devices.
 That mismatch skews every metric in a content performance audit and undermines reliable benchmark analysis.

 Mobile issues aren’t just technical nuisances; they warp comparative insights and inflate optimization costs.
 Industry research shows teams that normalize mobile in benchmarking avoid fruitless content rewrites and make smarter editorial investments.
 Picture a product launch where conversion estimates halve after rollout because mobile load times tripled; that gap distorts future planning and budget allocations.

 What follows will show how to fold mobile checks into routine benchmarks, interpret device-specific variance, and prioritize fixes that move KPIs.
-Expect practical steps for measuring mobile impact, visual cues that indicate responsive breakage, and a simple decision framework for remediation.
+You’ll find practical steps to measure mobile impact, visual cues for identifying responsive breakage, and a straightforward decision framework for remediation.

 - Quick wins that improve mobile engagement without full redesigns